RishabhArun/HangOutBot/README.md

 # HangOutBot
 The code for the Hang Out Bot

-There will be a file version for each verion of the bot
+There will be a new file for each verion of the bot

 This project is still beging worked on